AlexCourtney18/cocktail-doggo/README.md

 ** Screenshot 2 **

 ## Credits
 This was a group project.
-Our team members include Kit Banker, Alex Courtney, Kelsie Kidd, Jonny Thompson, and Sam Varney.
+Our team members include Kit Sterling, Alex Courtney, Kelsie Kidd, Jonny Thompson, and Sam Varney.
 Our project featured the use of three APIs:
 * https://api-ninjas.com/api/dogs : This API contains the dog stats
 * https://dog.ceo/dog-api/ : This API contains the dog images
 * https://github.com/DucNgn/Dog-Facts-API-v2 : This API contains random dog facts

 ## Features
 * Predictive search-results which allow the user to see and select available breeds that match their inputs before commiting to a search.